 London.
 Paris.
 Florence.
 Berlin.
 Geneva.
 When contemplating these urban locales, their appeal as family-friendly destinations might not first jump to mind.
-But as a generation of traveling hipsters navigate destinations with young kids in tow—along with stylish locals who want to be part of a vibrant culture while keeping things child friendly—these cities have become even more appealing for visitors with families.
+But as a generation of traveling hipsters navigate destinations with young kids in tow—along with stylish locals who want to be part of a vibrant culture while keeping things child friendly—these cities have become exclusive family vacation spots and even more appealing for visitors with children.
 Navigating these destinations with my son, Jacopo, who just turned 6, reveals a deeper layer of experience—a sense of wide-eyed newness and perspective that accentuates the kind of wonder we want to feel while on holiday.

 I lived in London for several years while growing up, and have fond memories of feeding the ducks in Hyde Park and going to the zoo at Regent’s Park (founded in 1828, it is the world’s oldest).
 Now I can take my son to see these spots, too.
 Britain’s capital is blessed with ample green spaces and kids’ areas.
 Such playgrounds as the Princess Diana Memorial (based on Peter Pan), with its pirate ship and tepees, raise the bar on how play areas can be creatively conceived.